ionic-team/ionic-site/docs/v2/getting-started/tutorial/adding-pages/index.md

 {% endraw %}
 ```

-The `<ion-navbar *navbar>` is a template for the [navigation bar](/docs/v2/api/components/navbar/Navbar/) on this page.
+The `<ion-navbar>` is a template for the [navigation bar](/docs/v2/api/components/navbar/Navbar/) on this page.
 As we navigate to this page, the button and title of the navigation bar transition in as part of the page transition.

 The rest of the template is standard Ionic code that sets up our content area and prints our welcome message.